crotis/Kittens/README.md

 My Message:

 	Hey guys!
 I've had a great time developing the application I now lovingly call "Kitty-Paste!".
-	There was a slight learning curve at first with React but I've come to really enjoy using the Library!
+	There was a slight learning curve at first with React but I've come to really enjoy using the Library so I hope the work so far is to your satisfaction!

-	As of midday Tuesday (21/03/2017) it will have been 48 hours since I started developing the application, so I wanted to give you an idea of where I'm currently at.
-	I do however plan on continuing with development and updating the project repository untill completion!
-	So I hope the work so far is to your satisfaction!